Here are tips on how to identify and get rid of earwigs, also known as pincher bugs or dermaptera, in the garden.

-Earwigs can be found in almost any zone, although they more likely to inhabit southern climes.
+Earwigs can be found in almost any zone, although they more likely to inhabit southern climates.
 You might have trouble spotting one—not only are they quick movers, they are also nocturnal, and tend to hide out during the day when you are tending the garden.
 They like decaying wood and plant material, and dark, damp spaces.
 Often times they can be found in basements and woodpiles.
-The name “earwig” comes from the Old English ear-wicga, which means “ear insect”, and it is named so because it’s hind legs are shaped like human ears.
+The name "earwig" comes from the Old English ear-wicga, which means "ear insect", and it is named so because its hind legs are shaped like human ears.

 - These one-inch long dark brown insects are easily identified by their forceps.

 - Pincher bugs feed on other insects, such as aphids and spidermites, which is one benefit.
 Unfortunately, they will also feed on the rest of your garden.

 - They are especially fond of flowers, lettuce, celery and fruits.

 - Leaves will appear jagged and full of holes.

 How to Get Rid of Earwigs